-Located in the city of Fullerton, in beautiful southern California, Marshall B. Ketchum University’s College of Pharmacy is part of a renowned institution that was founded by our namesake back in 1904.
-More than a century later, in 2014, we opened our doors, and in just two years, accepted our inaugural class of next-generation pharmacists.
+Located in the heart of Orange County, in the beautiful Southern California, Marshall B. Ketchum University’s College of Pharmacy is part of a renowned institution that was founded by our namesake back in 1904.
+More than a century later, in 2013, we opened our doors, and in just two years, accepted our inaugural class of next-generation pharmacists.

 Today, following MBKU’s rich tradition of collaboration and innovation, our College of Pharmacy continues to deliver a groundbreaking new program—one that not only benefits from our faculty’s considerable expertise, but also from our leadership in interprofessional education, which emphasizes communication, safety and quality of care to deliver the best possible patient outcomes.

 Because ours is a smaller, newer, more agile PharmD program, you’ll have substantial access to MBKU faculty.
 These connections facilitate a level of flexibility and opportunity not found at other institutions, enabling you to more easily:

 - Get extra assistance for clinical and academic success

 - Choose organizations, electives and activities that match your individual interests

 - Increase your knowledge of professional specialties

 - Obtain faculty letters of recommendation

 While we are proud of our integrated curriculum and active-learning emphasis, our smaller size keeps us flexible enough to adjust coursework and teaching methods to match the pharmacy profession’s ever-evolving needs.
 This helps MBKU grads confidently transition into a meaningful and satisfying healthcare career.

 Marshall B. Ketchum University will be a recognized innovator and provider of distinctive, highest quality interprofessional education, scholarship, collaborative practice, and social and community outreach events.